MTtankkeo/jetpack_appbar/README.md

 ```

 ### How to apply effects according to appbar position?
+Please refer to the code below!

-The code below is an example of implementing transparency effect.
+> See also, this code is an example of implementing transparency effect.

 #### A good example
 ```kotlin